libcellml/end-to-end-test-database/README.rst

 When defining an expected results location as a directory it **must** end with a trailing path separator token.

+As an alternative to specifying the suite using the above variables.
+A reference to an existing test suite definition can be made using the TEST_EXTERNAL_REFERENCE entry.
+The value of the TEST_EXTERNAL_REFERENCE must be a test suite definition file that can be downloaded with the CMake file download command.

 Advanced usage
 --------------